ezavesky/udnd_09_robo_replacements/README.md

 </ul></td></tr>

 <tr><td><strong>gamification (250)</strong>
 there are three mini-games within the space: one to teach (doing task), one to listen (speech recognition+ story reading task), one to challenge the AI (seeing task).
-The user can repeat each of them for a diferent gaming experience.
+The user can repeat each of them for a different gaming experience.
 Additionally, unique dialog entries are randomly chosen throughout the user's interactions with the robots.
 <ul><li>each task is divided into multiple sections  (multiple locations)</li>
 <li>throughout the game, dynamic dialog interactions - <a target="_new" href="https://youtu.be/cj1P0A9aLzI?list=PLP6hAB9G6NbGH7MubiU66SX7FY8zyJqUJ&t=174">example from doing task</a></li>
 </ul></td></tr>